-In 2013, the NCAA started in new system to determine who is the nation’s best football team.
-The NCAA elects former and current coaches, football players, and other staff members from college football team.
-Majority of these people use to work for conferences such as the SEC, Big 10, Big 12, ACC, PAC 12.
+In 2013, the NCAA started a new system to determine who is the nation’s best football team.
+The NCAA elects former and current coaches, football players and other staff members from college football teams.
+Majority of these people use to work for conferences such as the SEC, Big 10, Big 12, ACC and PAC 12.

 They make sure to involve a variety or representation to avoid biased selections.
-These members of this group hand select which teams go the playoffs, and which play in regular bowl games.
+The members of this group select which teams go the playoffs and which teams play in regular bowl games.
 While the selection process is simple and fair, it’s the number of teams that is the problem.

 Expanding the playoffs to eight teams will increase revenue and involvement in the NCAA football.

-If we increase to eight teams, it will give underdogs a chance.
-Since this system started in 2013, the teams you see are Ohio State, Alabama, Clemson, and Oklahoma.
+If the number is increased to eight teams, it will give more underdogs a chance.
+Since this system started in 2013, the teams you mostly see are Ohio State, Alabama, Clemson, and Oklahoma.
 These teams have been dominating for years, making it hard for other teams to take their top four spots.

 Meanwhile, the spots five through eight have varied throughout the years.
 More teams in the playoffs means more fans are involved.
 For example, LSU is currently number seven.
 They were not ranked last year, and there is no telling where there will rank next season.

 With the fans being aware of this, they will pay to see their team fight for a national championship.
 Having double the amount of fans involved means double the money the NCAA makes.
 Not only will NCAA make more money, the cities hosting the bowl will make money as well, due to the fans needing hotels, food, etc.

 There is the perfect amount of bowl games to host eight teams in the playoffs.
 With the system we have now, we rotate the bowl games every year.
 This year is the Orange Bowl and Cotton, Bowl.
 Next year it will be the Fiesta Bowl and the Peach Bowl, followed by the Rose Bowl and Sugar Bowl after.